bytefish/bytefish.de/blog/aspnetcore_rebac.md

 I want to have it running on a local database, so I am selecting `Local` in the Tree View, and select the SQLEXPRESS instance.
 The Server Name and so on gets automatically filled, and we just need to set our database name.
-I have named it `ZanzibarExperiments`, but feel free to select any database name you like.
+I have named it `ZanzibarExperiment`, because it's the applications target database name.

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/aspnetcore_rebac/database_deployment_003_add_database.jpg">